 Unlock the four (4) Dzus fasteners by rotating them a quarter turn counter clockwise.
 Gently lift up on the JA72-006 Glove Box until the connector is accessible.
-Disconnect the connector and cap and stow the wiring harness.
+Disconnect the connector and cap stow wiring harness. and the

 97.20.
 INSTALL - JA72-006 GLOVE BOX